Robinlovelace/open-gat/README.md

-Transport planning can be considered as “more of an art than a technique”, although *good* transport plans also rely on robust analysis and modelling of sometimes large and usually spatial input datsets (Dios Ort’uzar and Willumsen 2001).
+Transport planning can be considered as “more of an art than a technique”, although *good* transport plans also rely on robust analysis and modelling of sometimes large and usually spatial input datasets (Dios Ort’uzar and Willumsen 2001).
 Ways and other pieces of transport infrastructure must *go somewhere* to optimise their ability to take people *where they want to go*, yet the importance of geography in transport systems is often overlooked (Rodrigue, Comtois, and Slack